andypiper/my-glitch-in-bio/NOTES.md

 - add postmarks
 - consider creating sections for social icons (audio/video/gaming/code/text etc)
 - add PSN and Xbox and GOG https://www.gog.com/u/AndyPiper
+- make a module for generating a humans.txt file?
+So that it gets updated automatically.

 ### Checks